-Student Health Center fall hours: Monday & Wednesday: 10 a.m. - 3 p.m.
+Student Health Center fall hours: [Website has not been updated with Spring 2022 hours] Monday & Wednesday: 10 a.m. - 3 p.m.

 Tuesday & Thursday: 8 a.m. - 1 p.m.

 Closed Friday, Saturday, Sunday

 The Veteran's Resource Center supports and facilitates academic success for Active Duty Military, Veterans, and Dependents attending CR through relational advising, mentorship, transitional assistance, and coordination of military and Veteran-specific resources.
 The Center is located on the first floor of the Student Services Building, Room SS-109.
 View the website for hours.
 (707-476-4110) Email: Veterans@redwoods.edu